jalleng/resume/resume.md

  - Owner- J Gerber LLC- Seattle, WA, 2008-Current</br>
-  * Manage all operations from scheduling and billing to allocation of services.
+  -Manage all operations from scheduling and billing to allocation of services.
-  * Continue to focus primarily on customer service as a product.
+  -Continue to focus primarily on customer service as a product.

  - Lead Teaching Assistant Full-Stack JavaScript- Code Fellows- Seattle, WA, 2015-Current</br>